 How Can I Make Sure My Warehouse is Compliant with OSHA Standards Regarding Aerial Lifts?

 – Vehicles should be clean and free from grease, lint, or excess oil.
 If at any time a powered industrial truck is found to be in need of repair or in any way unsafe, it should be removed from service immediately.

-✓ No one under the age of 18 should be allowed to drive an aerial lift or scissor lift truck.
+– No one under the age of 18 should be allowed to drive an aerial lift or scissor lift truck.-

-✓ Safe procedures should be followed for stacking, picking up or putting down loads.
+– Safe procedures should be followed for stacking, picking up or putting down loads.

-✓ All aerial lift & scissor lift operators should be trained, evaluated and certified to ensure they can safely operate the equipment.
+– All aerial lift and scissor lift operators should be trained, evaluated and certified to ensure they can safely operate the equipment.

 General Guidelines for OSHA Warehouse Safety: The Importance of OSHA Warehouse Regulations

 In addition to following the OSHA warehouse safety regulations, there are also some general guidelines you can follow to keep your workplace safe.